A conversation about Baijiu with Derek Sandhaus

 For more info about Derek and his books:

-Check out his website here – http://derek.sandha.us/
+Check out his website here – https://derek.sandha.us/

 Read his original blog here – https://300shots.wordpress.com/